SuperOfficeDocs/crmscript/docs/api-reference/classes/NSAIAgent/NSAIAgent.md

 # NSAIAgent

-AI services, such as Translation, Statistics, Sentiment analysis, backed by calls to Public Cloud providers
+AI services, such as Translation, Statistics, Sentiment analysis, backed by calls to Public Cloud providers.

+## Example

 ```crmscript
 NSAIAgent agent;